Consumer Medicine Information

 If you are about to have any blood tests, tell your doctor that you are taking this medicine.
 It may interfere with the results of some tests.

 Tell your doctor if you have a severe allergic reaction to foods, medicines or insect stings.
+This medicine can cause allergic reactions to be worse and harder to treat.

 Keep all of your doctor's appointments so that your progress can be checked.
 Your doctor may do some tests from time to time to make sure the medicine is working and to prevent unwanted side effects.